noiseprotocol/noise_spec/noise.md

  variables to empty.

- * **`Fission()`**: Returns a new session by calling `FissionKernel()` on the kernel and copying all the session state variables into the new kernel.
+ * **`Fission()`**: Returns a new session by calling `FissionKernel()` on the kernel and copying the returned kernel and all session state variables into a new session.

  * **`SetStaticKeyPair(keypair)`**:  Sets `s` to `keypair`.